Kronopt/FastaParser/docs/api_fastasequence.md

 Returns a new `FastaSequence` object containing the complementary sequence (ideally, of a nucleotide sequence).
 Description is updated to mention the changes relative to the original sequence.

-Non-nucleotide `LetterCodes` don't have a complement and, therefore, stay the same.
+Non-nucleotide letter codes don't have a complement and, therefore, stay the same.
-In order not to impose the setting of `sequence_type` as `'nucleotide'`, this method will work for any sequence and `LetterCode` (as long as `sequence_type` is not `'aminoacid'`), which has the side effect of returning nonsensical results when `LetterCodes` are not nucleotides.
+In order not to impose the setting of `sequence_type` as `'nucleotide'`, this method will work for any sequence and [`LetterCode`](api_lettercode.md) (as long as `sequence_type` is not `'aminoacid'`), which has the side effect of returning nonsensical results when letter codes are not nucleotides.

 Ex: For aminoacid letter codes that overlap with nucleotide letter codes, the output will be the complement of the nucleotide represented by the same letter code, which makes no sense.